netdata/netdata/web/gui/custom/README.md

 __**Dash will only work if you have implemented netdata streaming using `stream.conf`**__

 `dash-example.html` was created as an experiment to demonstrate the capabilities of netdata in a multi-host environment.
-If you desire more features, submit a pull request or check out netdata cloud!
+If you desire more features, submit a pull request or check out Netdata Cloud!

 ### Configure Dash